carmelosantana/Path-of-Exile-Tips-List/README.md

 # Path of Exile Tips List

-This doc is designed for new players.
+This doc is designed for newly exiled players.

 * [Resources](#Resources)
 * [Vendor Recipes](#Vendor-Recipe)